vijavenka/PlaywrightTest/README.md

 # Pre-requiste
 1. Clone the PlaywrightTest repository on your system
-2. Install the npm dependencies npm ci
+2. Install the npm dependencies <br />
+   npm ci

 # Design pattern: POM